 Makeup was OK for young men on Instagram

-Men and makeup was a first for Nandana to handle.
+Men and makeup were a first for Nandana to handle.
 Of course, we know that in show business all men wear makeup, but in real life this is rare.
 On a daily basis, makeup is the female prerogative.
 Would welcoming this be a formula for happy married life or a sad proof of female insecurity?

 “My initial thought of Jigar with makeup was shattering.
 Seated opposite him for dinner I had a flashback of all the thoughts my friends and I had for those male beauty vloggers who were firing their looks on Instagram, flaunting their defined eyebrows and contour prowess.
 Those young boys are probably having fun, expressing themselves on social media and challenging societal norms of who can and cannot dare to wear makeup.
 They are also probably challenging the girls’ victory call, ‘If you think women can do all that men can do; we also can do all that women can do’.
 But I married a well-settled architect and not someone modelling on Instagram.
 Thus it wasn’t acceptable to me,” Nandana went further.